GoogleCloudPlatform/dataflux-pytorch/README.md

 ### Google Cloud Storage Class
 Due to the quick creation and deletion of composite objects, we recommend that only the [Standard storage class](https://cloud.google.com/storage/docs/storage-classes) is applied to your bucket to minimize cost and maximize performance.

+### Throughput and QPS Limits
+Many machine learning efforts opt for a highly distributed training model leveraging tools such as Pytorch Lightning and Ray.
+These models are compatible with Dataflux, but can often trigger the rate limits of Google Cloud Storage.
+This typically manifest in a 429 error, or slower than expected speeds while running distributed operations.
+Details on specific quotas and limits can be found [here](https://cloud.google.com/storage/quotas).

+#### Egress Throughput Limits
+429 errors acompanied with messages indicating `This workload is drawing too much egress bandwidth from Google Cloud Storage` or `triggered the Cloud Storage Egress Bandwidth Cap` indicate that the data throughput rate of your workload is exceeding the maximum capacity of your Google Cloud Project.
+To address these issues, you can take the following steps:

+1. Check that other workloads executing within your project are not drawing excess bandwidth.
+2. Lower the scale of the workload in question to reduce its egress bandwidth (e.g. fewer running pods).
+3. Contact your Technical Account Manager or Google representative to file a Cloud Capacity Advisor request on your behalf.
+This request should specify that you wish to increase the bandwidth caps on your project.

+#### QPS Limits
+QPS limits can trigger 429 errors, but more commonly manifest in slower than expected execution times.
+QPS bottlenecks are more common when operating on high volumes of small files.
+Note that bucket QPS limits will naturally scale overtime, so allowing a grace period for warmup can often lead to faster performance.
+To get more detail on the performance of a target bucket, look at the `Observability` tab when viewing your bucket from the Cloud Console.

 ## Contributing
 We welcome your feedback, issues, and bug fixes.
 We have a tight roadmap at this time so if you have a major feature or change in functionality you'd like to contribute, please open a GitHub Issue for discussion prior to sending a pull request.
 Please see [CONTRIBUTING](docs/contributing.md) for more information on how to report bugs or submit pull requests.